Kate Sekules and Vintage

 Actual contact sheets!

-Manchester, 10 years before Madchester/Britpop/Hacienda.
-However, bang on for Joy Division/ The Factory: (see the film "24-Hour Party People")
+Manchester, 10 years before Madchester/Britpop/Hacienda. era of Joy Division/ The Factory: (see the film "24-Hour Party People"

 -